Oracle licensing

 • Usage: The ASFU license model can utilize all Oracle technology software, including the Oracle database and Oracle middleware products like WebLogic.

-• Reselling: The ISV purchases the license from Oracle and then resells it to the end customer.
-The end customer is then listed as the owner of the ASFU licenses.
+• Reselling: The ISV purchases the license from Oracle and then resells it to the end customer, who is listed as the ASFU license owner.

 Oracle ASFU License Terms

-Below is a screenshot from an ASFU Oracle license terms (Oracle Distribution agreement).
+Below is a screenshot of the ASFU Oracle license terms (Oracle Distribution agreement).
 You can find copies of this publically available:

 oracle asfu license terms